-Walruses are native to seas around the Arctic and are marine mammals distantly related to sealions and fur seals.
+Walruses are native to seas around the Arctic and are marine mammals distantly related to sea lions and fur seals.

-The only species in their genus, there are three subspecies of Walrus depending on geographic region (Atlantic, Laptev and Pacific).
+The only species in their genus, there are three subspecies of Walrus depending on geographic region

+(Atlantic, Laptev and Pacific).
 Shown is the Pacific Walrus.

-The Walrus is known for its parallel long tusks, both male and female have the tusks, but those shown have had their tusks removed.
+The Walrus is known for its long, parallel tusks.
+Both male and female adults have the tusks,

 They are also known for their moustaches (also a feature of both male and female).
-As with sealions,
+As with sea lions,

 Females weigh up to 1000Kg and males double that.
 Because of their weight,